 James 1:5 reminds us that “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.”
 If you are facing communication problems in your marriage, remember the Lord is always there and you can always turn to him.
 Offer your worries to him in prayer and let him speak words of wisdom and comfort into your heart.
 If your partner is a fellow person of faith, you might like to pray or read the bible together.
 This is a wonderful way to grow closer as a couple, while growing in your faith.

 The bible is a rich resource of inspiration and guidance.
-Turn to it today and let it steer your course towards a richer and more loving marriage.
+Turn to it today to get a better understanding of biblical communication in marriage and let it steer your course towards a richer and more loving marriage.